stongems/PhoenixSky/README.md

 # PhoenixSky
-Flight and other information, Website.
+A trip planning resource!

-## Proposal
+## Overview
-The website will take the input of the user and give them information about their desired destination, things such as flight information, images, and weather.
+PhoenixSy is made to give its users a starting point on their trip planning, letting them see detailed information about their destination with minimal input, only having to enter their desired destination and letting the site do everything else for them.

 ## Criteria